arinamok/Retail-Inventory-And-Demand/README.md

 ### Key Findings:
 - 69% of all store/product combinations are critically low on stock and at risk of running out.
 Only 6% are in a healthy state.
 This is a widespread problem, not isolated to one store or category.
 - Clothing runs out the fastest (14.3% stockout rate) while Furniture sits unsold the longest (20.8% overstock rate).
-It leads to opposite decisions to order more clothing, slow down furniture orders.
+It leads to opposite decisions to order more clothing and slow down furniture orders.
 - Promotions increase demand by about 30%.
 Stores are not accounting for this spike when placing orders, which is likely making the stockout problem worse.

 ---